 Carson Allard is an amateur guitarist and member of the Society’s guitar orchestra.
 He began exploring the world of guitar music almost 50 years ago by methodically working his way through Classic Guitar Technique by Aaron Shearer.
 Although drawn to other music genres, Carson always finds himself returning to his classical guitar roots.

 Carson has not been able to pursue formal studies in guitar so he has relied on many opportunities to learn from other musicians in ensemble settings.
 The Guitar Society of Toronto’s Guitar Orchestra is one such setting that has contributed significantly to this learning and musical enjoyment.
 He encourages other guitarists to consider joining.

 Adrian Mann retired in 2012 from a 30-year career with the Ontario Public Service.
 During her time with the OPS, she held a variety of senior executive positions, including Director of Communications for the Ministry of Training, Colleges and Universities and the Ministry of Municipal Affairs and Housing.
-Previously, she was a communications manager in the Ministries of Finance and Government Services, as well as Cabinet Office and the Ontario Women’s Directorate.
-She began her career in communications at the Ontario Arts Council.

 Adrian has served on the board of the Guitar Society of Toronto since 2015.
 She is also on the board of the Sauble Beach Guitar Festival and is an active volunteer with Craft Ontario.
 She is a keen amateur classical guitarist and has attended numerous guitar festivals over the years.

 Board Members at Large

 Susan Anderson, William Beauvais, Brent Crawford, Winnie Lip, Abshir Miller, Steve Shorter, Timothy Smith, Maryellen Symons, David Topping

 Bylaw: Maryellen Symons (Chair), Heather Morand Clark, Jack Silver, Steve Shorter, Susan Anderson, Adrian Mann